 It is always helpful for parents to share GT testing documentation with the campus counselor.
-The counselor will forward this paperwork to the office of the Advanced Academics Specialist who will work to verify that your child was served in a gifted program before proceeding with assessment.
+The counselor will forward this paperwork to the Advanced Academics Office who will work to verify that your child was served in a gifted program before proceeding with assessment.
 National, state, and district testing information, report cards that show gifted placements, and letters of acceptance into a gifted program can expedite the screening process.

 Parents, teachers, administrators, counselors, community members may refer a child for testing.
 District testing for the gifted and talented program is done annually.
 Please contact the counselor at your child's SAISD school for further information if you would like to refer your child for testing.
-During June and July, please contact the office of the Advanced Academics Specialist for assistance.
+During June and July, please contact the Advanced Academics Office for assistance.

 GT identification does not involve a quota.
 All students who qualify under the district guidelines will be eligible to participate in the gifted and talented program.

 Please contact the counselor at your child's school.